TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 The last step fails, because Python isn't done with interpreting ``foo`` yet and the global symbol dictionary for ``foo`` is still empty.

-The same thing happens when you use ``import foo``, and then try to access ``foo.foo_var`` in global code.
+The same thing happens when you use ``agiza foo``, and then try to access ``foo.foo_var`` in global code.

 There are (at least) three possible workarounds for this problem.

-Guido van Rossum recommends avoiding all uses of ``from <module> import ...``, and placing all code inside functions.
-Initializations of global variables and class variables should use constants or built-in functions only.
-This means everything from an imported module is referenced as ``<module>.<name>``.
+Guido van Rossum recommends avoiding all uses of ``kutoka <module> agiza ...``, and placing all code inside functions.
+Initializations of global variables and kundi variables should use constants or built-in functions only.
+This means everything kutoka an imported module is referenced as ``<module>.<name>``.

 Jim Roskind suggests performing steps in the following order in each module:

 * exports (globals, functions, and classes that don't need imported base classes)
 * ``import`` statements
-* active code (including globals that are initialized from imported values).
+* active code (including globals that are initialized kutoka imported values).

 van Rossum doesn't like this approach much because the imports appear in a strange place, but it does work.